Lorti/manu.ninja/src/pages/2018-10-29-gatsby-and-buttercms/index.md

 # Categories, Tags, and Authors

-Use the `filter` argument against your ButterCMS categories, tags, and authors to feature and filter content of your blog.
+Use the `filter` argument against your ButterCMS categories, tags, and authors to feature and filter the content of your blog.

 ```graphql
 {